 Also, the ACT Test State Voucher covers only the following:

-- It includes reports to your high school and up to four colleges (if you provide valid codes when you register).
+- Reports to your high school and up to four colleges (if you provide valid codes when you register).

-- It may not be used to pay any of the following fees: the late registration fee, additional college choices, other services, test date or test center changes, or the standby fee.
+- Registration fee for the ACT.
+It may not be used to pay the late registration fee, additional college choices, other services, test date or test center changes, or the standby fee.

 - You may submit a voucher for only one test date.